cosmos/sdk-tutorials/hands-on-exercise/4-run-in-prod/1-run-prod-docker.md

 #### Bob's stake

 Bob is not using the Tendermint KMS but instead uses the validator key on file `priv_validator_key.json`.
-So first make a copy of it on Bob's desktop.
+So, first make a copy of it on Bob's desktop.

 ```sh
 $ cp prod-sim/val-bob/config/priv_validator_key.json \
     prod-sim/desk-bob/config/priv_validator_key.json
 ```

-Bob appears in second position in `app_state.accounts`, so his `account_number` ought to be `1`, but it is in fact written as `0`, so you use `0`:
+Bob appears in second position in `app_state.accounts`, so his `account_number` ought to be `1`; but it is in fact written as `0`, so you use `0`:

 ```sh
 $ echo password | docker run --rm -i \